ivmai/bdwgc/docs/scale.md

   to see a consistent memory state.
 It intercepts thread creation and termination events to maintain a list of client threads to be stopped when needed.
-  2. It causes the collector to acquire a lock around essentially all allocation and garbage collection activity.
-Since a single lock is used for all allocation-related activity, only one thread can be allocating or collecting at one point.
+  2. It causes the collector to acquire the allocator lock around essentially all allocation and garbage collection activity.
+Since this lock is used for all allocation-related activity, only one thread can be allocating or collecting at one point.
 This inherently limits performance of multi-threaded applications on multiprocessors.

-On most platforms, the allocator/collector lock is implemented as a spin lock with exponential back-off.
+On most platforms, the allocator lock is implemented as a spin lock with exponential back-off.
 Longer wait times are implemented by yielding and/or sleeping.
 If a collection is in progress, the pure spinning stage is skipped.
 This has the uncontested advantage that most uniprocessor lock